vismaywalde/GitHub-File-Manager/README.md

 ## Usage
 Visit the website.
-Upload files to your GitHub repository via the "Upload File" button.
+Upload files to the GitHub repository via the "Upload File" button.
 Download files from the GitHub repository using the "Download File" button.
 After a successful upload, click on the "View GitHub Repo" button to navigate to your repository.